BroadcomMFD/explorer-for-endevor/README.md

 The current release of Explorer for Endevor collects anonymous data for the following events:

-- Extension commands, such as Add, Retrieve, Sign in, Sign out, Edit, Generate, etc.
+- Element actions, such as Add, Retrieve, Sign in, Sign out, Edit, Generate, Move, Delete, etc.
-- Build the **Endevor Elements** view, refresh the view
+- Build the **Endevor Elements** view, refresh the view, filtering
-- Filter elements
+- Build the **Endevor Element History** view
+- Build the **Endevor Packages** view, refresh the view, filtering
+- Package actions, such as Create, Show SCL, Cast, etc.
+- Build the **Endevor Reports** view
 - Internal and Endevor errors

-**Note**: Any sensitive information is filtered, so the extension gets only anonymous error messages and Endevor REST API error codes.
+**Note:** Any sensitive information is filtered, so the extension gets only anonymous error messages and Endevor REST API error codes.
 The Endevor REST API error codes are collected for the purposes of determining errors in the extension lifecycle.

-Each such event is logged with the following information:
+Each event is logged with the following records:

 - Event time
 - Operating system and version